eigonic/jbraxt/README.md

-#jBraxt - Jspx Extention fro Brackets
+#jBraxt - Jspx Extention for Brackets

 This extension was created to make building Jspx pages easier.